Z3R01122/gash/README.md

 built by [z3r0265return](https://github.com/z3r0265return)
 not affiliated with gnu or posix, just doing our own thing

 ---

-if you want me to tweak it more or add anything else, just say.
+## contributing

+you can contribute by making a [pull request](https://github.com/z3r0265return/gash/pulls) or forking it.